rosmod/image-bbb/README.md

 Follow the instructions located on [the KRPC C++ documentation page](https://krpc.github.io/krpc/cpp/client.html#installing-the-library) for installing KRPC and its dependencies (ASIO and Protobuff)

+A version of ASIO is located in this repo.
+Simply navigate to it's directory and run `./configure --without-boost` A version of Protobuff is located in this repo as well.

 # Install OpenCV

 Follow the [instructions for installing OpenCV](http://docs.opencv.org/3.0-last-rst/doc/tutorials/introduction/linux_install/linux_install.html)